 If the appointor has a social worker, you might wish to consider asking the social worker whether a meeting could be arranged between the enduring guardians, with a view to resolving the conflict.

-If all efforts to resolve the conflict are unsuccessful, an application may be made to the State Administrative Tribunal to intervene in the operation of the EPG.
+If all efforts to resolve the conflict are unsuccessful, an application may be made to the State Administrative Tribunal to intervene in the operation of the Enduring Power of Guardianship (EPG).
 The Tribunal can then determine whether to give directions about the operation of the EPG or revoke or vary the terms of the EPG.

 If you are unsure about whether an application should be made to the Tribunal, you can discuss your concerns with and advisory officer from the Office of the Public Advocate's Telephone Advisory Service on 1300 858 455.